 Y ou’re looking for a new home - something with more space and which reflects more of your personality.
 Do you search the market for something appropriate, or do you build a home to your exact specifications?
 Is it better to build or buy an existing home?

 Benefits of a Custom Build

 The benefit of a custom build is specificity.
 Existing homes will typically only meet your expectations in broad strokes.
 In existing homes, you can determine the number of bedrooms and bathrooms you'll look for, but you can't shape those spaces.
 The appliances won't usually have every feature desired as well.

-With a custom build, however, you get exactly what you want (finances permitting), right down to paint color, knob pulls and wood trim.
-Every appliance will be chosen by you.
+With having a house built, however, you get exactly what you want (finances permitting), right down to paint color, knob pulls and wood trim.
+The cost of building a house vs buying can go beyond just finances.
+Every appliance in a custom build will be chosen by you.
 Spaces are configured to best benefit your lifestyle and belongings.

 Moreover, everything is new.
-Used appliances are missing the latest and greatest features , and if those appliances are only a few years old, it'll be many years before you have the opportunity to upgrade.
+When thinking about build vs buy, think about how features such as used appliances are missing the latest and greatest features , and if those appliances are only a few years old, it'll be many years before you have the opportunity to upgrade.
 A custom build means the opportunity to invest in current technologies.
-Buying new will also save you repair and replacement costs for many years.
+Buying...

 Upfront costs pile up quick when you're buying a home, and you may be tempted to skip a few things seen as superfluous.
 You may be wondering, however, if a home warranty is something you will need.

 Home Warranties Cover a Range of Expensive Items

 Replacing and repairing major appliances and systems is expensive.
 Home warranties take the sting out of such unexpected costs.
 Commonly covered items include:

 - Major kitchen appliances such as refrigerators and stoves